angular/angular/aio/content/tutorial/toh-pt3.md

 Soon there will be new requirements and capabilities.
 You can't keep piling features on top of features in one component; that's not maintainable.

-You'll ned to break it up into sub-components, each focused on a specific task or workflow.
+You'll need to break it up into sub-components, each focused on a specific task or workflow.
 Eventually, the `AppComponent` could become a simple shell that hosts those sub-components.

 In this page, you'll take the first step in that direction by carving out the hero details into a separate, reusable component.